dfki-av/pwoc-3d/README.md

 Floats are stored in little-endian order.
 An optical flow value is considered "unknown" if either |u| or |v| is greater than 1e9.
 A disparity value is considered "unknown" if it is less or equal 0.
-A scene flow value is considered "unknown" if either ot the flow or disparity components is unknown.
+A scene flow value is considered "unknown" if either of the flow or disparity components is unknown.
 ```

 |bytes   |contents                                                                                                                                                                                                                              |